plolon/gitCourse/readme.md

-This is my brand new project versioned in Git!
+*This is my brand new project versioned in Git!*

+new line